iltommi/qdb-documentation/source/reference/qdb_httpd.rst

     Example
         To use two listening threads::

-            wrpme_httpd --threads=2
+            qdb_httpd --threads=2

 .. option:: --daemon <address>:<port>

    Specifies the address and port of the daemon daemon to which the server will connect.

    Argument
-        The address and port of a machine where a wrpme daemon is running.
+        The address and port of a machine where a quasardb daemon is running.

    Default value
         127.0.0.0:2836, the IPv4 localhost address and the port 2836